-If you are using PowerPoint for your Summit presentation, you must submit the presentation to Classroom Technology and Event Support (CTES) no later than 10am on Thursday, 30 March—absolutely no exceptions!
+If you are using PowerPoint or Google Slides for your Summit presentation, you must submit the presentation to Classroom Technology and Event Support (CTES) no later than 10am on Thursday, 2 April—absolutely no exceptions!

 YOUR LAST NAME_FIRST NAME_PETTENGILL ROOM#_SESSION #.

 We will be putting the draft schedule up on the Summit website shortly; you can find the time and location of your presentation by consulting the schedule.